earthdaily/ArcGIS-plugin/Prerequisite.md

 <!-- theme: info -->

 > ### Minimun Requirement
-> The EartDaily Agro ArcGIS Pro Plugin has been tested with ArcGIS pro Release 2.9 Despite our effort to maintain the plugin fully functional, you might experience regression on further version.
+> The EartDaily Agro ArcGIS Pro Plugin has been tested with ArcGIS pro 2.7.
+Despite our effort to maintain the plugin fully functional, you might experience regression on further version.

 <!-- theme: info -->